-BYLAWS OF THE PHOENIX CHAPTER OF THE INFORMATION SYSTEMS SECURITY ASSOCIATION INC.
+BYLAWS OF THE INFORMATION SYSTEMS SECURITY ASSOCIATION INC. PHOENIX CHAPTER

 ARTICLE I - NAME